Homeowner loanLive your dreams by freeing up your home’s value into cash. Your home remains yours to keep!

 The loan term is 10 years and the amount of loan is up to 50% of the value of the home used as collateral.
 The entire loan is always drawn down at once.
 In the example calculation, the funds are transferred for use as monthly instalments.

 - Handling fee €120 (paid at once when the loan is drawn down)

 - Monthly sum transferred to you from the Homeowner account: €416.67

 - Interest on the loan: €106.96/month (Fixed rate 2.57% [as of 20 August 2020].
 The fixed rate will be determined on the drawdown date)

 - Monthly sum remaining after interest and fees: €306.21

 Take a look at the terms and conditions for loans and pledges.
 You will accept the terms and conditions of the loan and collateral agreement at the time of signature.

-Owner-customers earn OP bonuses from:
+OP cooperative bank owner-customers earn OP bonuses from:

 Funds in savings accounts

 Home loans, student loans and secured bank loans